kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ## Understanding OCM Hub and Spoke Clusters

-In an **Open Cluster Management (OCM)** setup, clusters are categorized as:
+In an **Open Cluster Management (OCM)** setup, clusters are categorized as follows:

 - **Hub Cluster**: The central control plane where policies, applications, and resources are defined and managed.
 It orchestrates the lifecycle of applications deployed across spoke clusters.
-- **Spoke Cluster**: Managed clusters registered with the hub, running the actual workloads (e.g., MariaDB pods).
+- **Spoke Cluster**: Managed clusters registered with the hub that run the actual workloads (e.g., MariaDB pods).

-When a spoke cluster (e.g., `demo-worker`) is joined to the hub using the `clusteradm join` command, OCM creates a namespace on the hub cluster matching the spoke cluster's name (e.g., `demo-worker`).
+When a spoke cluster (e.g., `demo-worker`) is joined to the hub using the `clusteradm join` command, OCM creates a namespace on the hub cluster that matches the spoke cluster's name (e.g., `demo-worker`).
 This namespace is used to manage resources specific to the spoke cluster from the hub.

 ## Prerequisites

-Before deploying a distributed MariaDB Galera cluster, ensure the following:
+Before deploying a distributed MariaDB Galera cluster, ensure the following requirements are met:

 - **Kubernetes Clusters**: Multiple Kubernetes clusters (version 1.26 or higher) configured and accessible.
-- **Node Requirements**: Each Kubernetes node should have at least 4 vCPUs and 16GB of RAM.
+- **Node Requirements**: Each Kubernetes node should have at least 4 vCPUs and 16 GB of RAM.
-- **Open Cluster Management (OCM)**: Install `clusteradm` as per the [OCM Quick Start Guide](https://open-cluster-management.io/docs/getting-started/quick-start/).
+- **Open Cluster Management (OCM)**: Install `clusteradm` as described in the [OCM Quick Start Guide](https://open-cluster-management.io/docs/getting-started/quick-start/).
 - **kubectl**: Installed and configured to interact with all clusters.
 - **Helm**: Installed for deploying the KubeDB Operator and KubeSlice components.
-- **Persistent Storage**: A storage class (e.g., `local-path` or cloud provider-specific) configured for persistent volumes.
+- **Persistent Storage**: A storage class (e.g., `local-path` or a cloud provider-specific option) configured for persistent volumes.

 ## Configuration Steps